 The drawbacks for General Motors are that the Cruise division is still an unproven commodity, and the technology involved is still a work in progress.

-Also, there are a lot of external factors besides the autonomous driving division that might influence the stock price.
+Also, many external factors besides the autonomous driving division might influence the stock price.
 AV is only one component of a large-scale operation.

 Pros to investing in General Motors: